BjoernKW/ZenQuery/README.md

 ZenQuery
 ========

-## Enterprise Backend as a Service
+## Introduction - Enterprise Backend as a Service

-ZenQuery allows you to easily access databases through a REST API without any programming knowledge required.
+ZenQuery allows you to easily access databases through a REST API.

+All you have to do is enter your database connection settings and ZenQuery will generate REST API endpoints for all your database tables views.
+Moreover, you can easily add custom SQL queries for access via REST API calls.

-Get SQL result sets as JSON, XML or CSV data, which can easily be processed by tools such as MS Excel or in your own applications.
+ZenQuery provides SQL result sets as JSON, XML, HTML or CSV data.

-### Set your data free

-Many enterprise companies amass huge amounts of data in many different data stores.
-Data is kept in silos, which are usually hard to access.
-Creating new applications that make use of this data such as mobile apps is hard and often takes a lot of time and unnecessary overhead.

-### "The future is already here - it's just not very evenly distributed." - William Gibson

-While today REST APIs allow you to quickly and flexibly access data and services from a multitude of sources, putting internally available data to good use is still comparatively difficult.
-ZenQuery is an 'enterprise backend as a service' that alleviates this problem.

-ZenQuery provides you with an instant REST API for your SQL queries.
-Anything that can be expressed by SELECT * FROM ...
-ZenQuery turns into a conveniently accessible API.
+ZenQuery is an Enterprise Backend as a Service along lines of [Parse](https://parse.com/) but for your own databases.
+It's like [Heroku Dataclips](https://devcenter.heroku.com/articles/dataclips) but for non-cloud, on-premises databases.

 ZenQuery is a Java EE application that's securely hosted on your servers.
 No data ever leaves your company!

 ## Licensing

+Commercial / premium versions of ZenQuery will contain the ZenQuery source code.
+The free version is closed source for now.

+## Requirements

+ZenQuery has the following minimum requirements:

+* Java 6
+* a Servlet container or application server (stand-alone option available)
+* a database server (embedded H2 database available)

 ## Getting started

+### Installlation

+There are two ways to install ZenQuery:

+* using our stand-alone Apache Tomcat server
+* using a WAR (web application archive) with your own Servlet container or application server

+#### Stand-alone Apache Tomcat

+#### WAR

+### Using ZenQuery

+#### Database Connections

+#### Queries

+##### Transitive Navigation

+Primary and foreign keys

-### Requirements
+### API

+#### Formats

-### Features
+## Features

 * Generate REST APIs from SQL queries.
 * Access your data in JSON, XML or CSV formats.